 Colder water temperatures and abundant stream habitats provide every fishing enthusiast a virtual paradise whether you’re an angler or just dropping a line.
-In fact, Best Fishing in America and Northwest Fly Fishing both rate the Middle Fork Willamette as the best fishing spot in Oregon, and offer several great resources for your next fishing trip, including stocking schedules, weather conditions and regulations.
+In fact, Best Fishing in America rated the Middle Fork Willamette as the best fishing spot in Oregon, and offer several great resources for your next fishing trip, including stocking schedules, weather conditions and regulations.

-While mushroom foraging is allowed in the Middle Fork District, both personal and commercial foragers must obtain a permit before removing fungus from the forest.
+While mushroom foraging is allowed in the Middle Fork District, both personal and commercial foragers must obtain a permit before removing fungus from the forest in some cases.
 Mushroom permits do not include removal of any other flora or fauna in the area.
 Those partaking in mushroom hunting are strongly encouraged to research proper ID and removal techniques.
-To find out more about mushroom permits required on public lands in Oregon, please visit the Cascade Mycological Society.
-Additionally, local enthusiasts can join the Middle Fork Willamette Watershed Council and the USFS Middle Fork Ranger District each October for an annual Mushrooms of the Middle Fork event.
+To find out more about mushroom permits required on public lands in Oregon, please visit the Cascade Mycological Society and the Willamette National Forest’s Mushroom harvesting page.

 Please see Oregon Dept. of Fish and Wildlife for more information on fishing and hunting regulations and licensing.

-There are hundreds of miles of gravel roads and trails open to bicycles in the Middle Fork Willamette watershed.
-Most of the trails here are “legacy” trails, meaning they were developed by pioneers for reasons other than recreation.
-While most all of these are open to horses and hikers, there are a few trails that do not allow mechanized use such as bicycles.
-However, recent trail expansions include for purpose-built mountain biking options such as Dead Mountain.
+There are hundreds of miles of gravel roads and trails open to bicycles in the Middle Fork Willamette watershed and the area has become known for it’s mountain bike trails, be aware though that some trails still restrict bikes.
 Here are a few resources to help you find the places to plan your next two-wheeled experience in the Middle Fork watershed: